-review: Canon 24-70mm f/2.8L II
+review: Canon EF 24-70mm f/2.8L II

+It was with great excitement that I received a review copy of the new Canon 24-70mm f/2.8L II (B&H / Amazon) lens.
+There were several reasons that this highly-anticipated lens interested me.
 My experience with Canon gear has been … let’s just say it’s been an uneven experience at times.
 There are specifically two lenses that got my ire – the Canon 16-35mm f/2.8 II and the (original) Canon 24-70mm f/2.8

 The older Canon 24-70mm f/2.8 has a bit of a reputation.
 While some people love it, others hate it for being an inconsistent lens.
 It has a tendency to go out of calibration.
 Also, in my experience it tends towards softness when you zoom to 24mm, focusing at infinity.
-I dread it when a second shooter uses this lens, and by now I insist they use the much more reliable Canon 24-105mm f/4L zoom (B&H), instead.
+I dread it when a second shooter uses this lens, and by now I insist they use the much more reliable Canon 24-105mm f/4L zoom (affiliate), instead.
 Then I know the images will be sharp, with much less chance of being back-focused.
-Yes, I’m not a fan of the older lens at all.
+Yup, I’m not a fan of the older lens at all.

-But there really was a gap with Canon in a bread-and-butter pro-spec top-notch reliable and crisply-sharp mid-range f/2.8 zoom.
+But for me, there really was a gap with Canon in a bread-and-butter pro-spec top-notch reliable and crisply-sharp mid-range f/2.8 zoom.
 (It has to be all of those things!)
-Especially if you look at the superb Nikon 24-70mm f/2.8 AF-S (B&H).
+Especially if you look at the superb Nikon 24-70mm f/2.8 AF-S (affiliate) in comparison.
+But now the new Canon 24-70mm f/2.8L II has entered the scene.

 The counterpoint here is that the Amazon and B&H links on my site are affiliate links.
 I get a small percentage when someone buys equipment through me.
 It helps maintain this website.
 The Tangents blog is a labor of love, but there is also the need to have it generate some income for me to off-set the hours and hours that I spend maintaining it.
+I take real pride in this website and what has been achieved with it, and the trust that people have shown in me.
+And that means that I don’t want to be that blogger that post endless announcements of new equipment and fake reviews that are nothing more than a listing of the specs.

 Even with the reviews that I have written, I try to make it as interesting and generally informative even for someone who is using another brand.
 So that’s a bit of a balancing act there with all this.